-{\bf Effect of $\gamma$: } Last but not the least, we inspect the effect of $\gamma$ in Eqn.~\eqref{eq:ranking_score_objects}, where $\gamma$ is the weight of social relationship effect.
-Since Eqn.~\eqref{eq:ranking_score_objects} is only used for our NETR-tree, this is an internal experimental evaluation.
-As shown in Fig.~\ref{fig:effect_gamma}(a), with the growth of $\gamma$, the processing time of NETR-tree in Yelp decreases at first and then increases after $\gamma$ reachs $0.3$.
-The reason is, with the weight of of social relationship effect increasing, NETR-tree can prune out more socially irrelevant objects.
-In the meantime, other criteria are losing their weight in the score function and this leads to the subsequent upswing.
-Moreover, the better performance in Fig.~\ref{fig:effect_gamma}(c)(d) compared with Fig.~\ref{fig:effect_gamma}(a)(b) demonstrates again that it is harder to process a query in Yelp with more social information.
-This further exemplifies the effective application of our proposed NETR-tree.
+{\bf Effect of $\gamma$: } Last but not least, we inspect the effect of $\gamma$ in Eqn.~\eqref{eq:ranking_score_objects}, where $\gamma$ is the weight of the social relationship effect.
+Since Eqn.~\eqref{eq:ranking_score_objects} is only used for our NETR-Tree, this is an internal experimental evaluation.
+As shown in Fig.~\ref{fig:effect_gamma}(a), with the growth of $\gamma$, the processing time of NETR-Tree in Yelp decreases at first and then increases after $\gamma$ reaches $0.3$.
+The reason is that with the weight of social relationship effect increasing, NETR-Tree can prune out more socially irrelevant objects.
+In the meantime, other criteria are losing their weight in the score function, which leads to the subsequent upswing.
+Moreover, the better performance in Fig.~\ref{fig:effect_gamma}(c)(d) compared with Fig.~\ref{fig:effect_gamma}(a)(b) demonstrates again that it is more difficult to process a query in Yelp with more social information.
+This further exemplifies the effective application of our proposed NETR-Tree.